birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 ### What is the purpose of DAGs?

+We don't draw causal diagrams as an exact, accurate representation of the world - instead, we draw causal DAGs to help us think about possible sources of bias when making causal inferences.

 * They make sure we illustrate and identify our sources of biases (assumptions)
     * More precise and efficient than writing pages of assumptions[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)
     * Although they are based on assumptions, so are analytic models.[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)